pramodprajapatcse/Metacrafter-ETH-AVAX-Module-2/README.md

-# Smart Contract Management Project: Function Frontend
+# Smart Contract Management Project

 This project is a simple ATM (Automated Teller Machine) implemented on the Ethereum blockchain.
 It allows users to contribute funds to the ATM and withdraw funds from it.